Asthma is a chronic global disease with symptoms such as coughing, wheezing and shortness of breath

 They can use devices to measure their condition, for example a peak flow meter, the standard home monitoring tool.

 But many sufferers don’t use them because they don’t like them: “it’s uncomfortable”, “it can trigger an asthma attack” or “the results aren’t consistent”.
+Elderly patients using a peak flow meters can experience fainting and elderly female patients can experience urinary incontinence.

 Patients can try and keep track of their symptoms and use those to guide their medication use.